mpv-player/mpv/DOCS/man/options.rst

     vec2 tex_offset
         Texture offset introduced by user shaders or options like panscan, video-align-x/y, video-pan-x/y.

-    Internally, vo_opengl may generate any number of the following textures.
+    Internally, vo_gpu may generate any number of the following textures.
-    Whenever a texture is rendered and saved by vo_opengl, all of the passes that have hooked into it will run, in the order they were added by the user.
+    Whenever a texture is rendered and saved by vo_gpu, all of the passes that have hooked into it will run, in the order they were added by the user.
 This is a list of the legal hook points: